Protect Your Poplars from Fungal Attacks

 Already infected branches may grow new, stunted leaves.
 These leaves may appear underdeveloped but their colour will look normal (green).

 An infected tree will produce regular size, healthy green leaves that will become infected by spores from previously infected leaves on the same tree.

 After it becomes infected, the stem and leaf veins of the regular size leaves will remain green while the rest of the leaf progressively turns brown or bronze.
-Eventually the infected leaf will turn colour.
+Eventually, the infected leaf will turn colour.

-Localized infection will be evident.
+A localized infection will be evident.
 The tree will display a combination of both healthy and infected branches.

 Healthy leaves will fall, and infected leaves will remain on the tree.

 Note: the colour of infected leaves varies from very bronze to chocolate brown to dull brown.